xan1242/UnwiishedPS2Hacks/README.md

 - figure out UI scaling for widescreen -- partially done, needs a few finishing touches...

+- add option to remove the "Continue playing?" dialog...

 ## Host filesystem usage

 1. Ensure that you have "Enable Host Filesystem" enabled in your PCSX2 settings (or `EmuCore/HostFs` enabled in the PCSX2.ini)